 The excellent Japanese fruits are popular options for tourists to experience when they step into this gorgeous country.
-The diversity in the cultivars of fruit in Japan creates advantages for attracting tourists.
+Apparently, Japan’s abundance of fruit cultivars not only offers a wealth of delicious options but also serves as a draw for tourists seeking a taste of the country’s excellent produce.

 Japan is famous for its long-standing culture and cuisine.
 The fantastic fruits are indispensable in many mouthwatering Japanese foods.
 So, let’s immerse yourself in the world of wonderful Japanese fruits.

-There are many unique fruits in Japan, but you do not ignore the distinctive flavor of excellent citrus fruits.
-These are the options you can select when coming to Japan.
+There are many unique fruits in Japan, so do not ignore the distinctive flavor of excellent citrus fruits.

 1. Yuzu

-The succulent and aromatic flesh of yuzu will be a good choice for making juices, jams, and seasoning many delectable Japanese recipes.
-Meanwhile, the Japanese will use its rind to decorate dishes.
+The succulent and aromatic pulp of yuzu will be a good choice for making juices, jams, and seasoning many delectable Japanese recipes.
+Meanwhile, the locals also use its rind to decorate dishes.
 Moreover, the natives will put yuzu into a hot bath to take advantage of its health benefits.

-Nutrients: A rich source of calories, fiber, vitamin C, calcium, and potassium.
+Nutrients: A rich source of fiber, vitamin C, calcium, and potassium.

 Season: It is available all year round in Japan.